warthog37/tilted-gryphons.github.io/guildstructure.md

 Officers are around to talk to!
 Whilst you need to speak to your CL about anything class related, you are welcome to reach out to any officer that you feel most appropriate or comfortable with about other issues you may have.
 Keep us informed, be respectful, and together lets maintain a supportive and positive guild culture!

+Our CLs have a great deal of autonomy.
+Guild-wide rules are determined and discussed by all of the officers, but class leaders are ultimately in charge of everyone within their class – be it setting up rotations, what mods are required, how many raiders of that class we should have, specs, or loot distribution.

 ### Officer List
 **Guild Master:** Distorted <br />
 **Druid CL:** Hatredcopter <br />